thibaudatl/training-api/asset_exercise.md

 # Testing the product link rule
-Upload the image called "TODD-JSON-TEST.png" present in your "image" folder at the root of the working directory.
+Upload the image called "TODD-JSON-TEST.png" (or however you renamed it) present in your "image" folder at the root of the working directory.
 You will have to MODIFY the code of this asset when uploading it.

+Make sure the name of the image is indeed a existing SKU on the environment, and that this SKU blongs to the product family that contains you asset collection attribute.

+# Upload an asset with the API